materia-dex/materiadex-com/src/pages/docs/materia/06-smart-contract-integration/02-trading-from-a-smart-contract.md

 # Using the Router

-The easiest way to safely swap tokens is to use the <Link to='/docs/materia/smart-contracts/router02'>router</Link>, which provides a variety of methods to safely swap to and from different assets.
+The easiest way to safely swap tokens is to use the <Link to='/docs/materia/smart-contracts/orchestrator'>orchestrator</Link>, which provides a variety of methods to safely swap to and from different assets.
 You'll notice that there is a function for each permutation of swapping to/from an exact amount of ETH/tokens.

 First you must use an external price source to calculate the safety parameters for the function you'd like to call.
 This is either a minimum amount received when selling an exact input or the maximum amount you are willing to pay when a buying an exact output amount

-It is also important to ensure that your contract controls enough ETH/tokens to make the swap, and has granted approval to the router to withdraw this many tokens.
+It is also important to ensure that your contract controls enough ETH/tokens to make the swap, and has granted approval to the orchestrator to withdraw this many tokens.

 _Check out the <Link to='/docs/materia/advanced-topics/pricing/#pricing-trades'>Pricing</Link> page for a more in depth discussion on getting prices._